 BNAPEX 2021 Virtual is open to BNAPS members and non-members; however, everyone must register on the BNAPS website to "attend" the convention.
 Registration is free.
 It begins in the latter part of July.
-Only registered individuals will be given access to exhibits, study group seminars, and the virtual dealers' bourse.
+Only registered individuals will be given access to exhibits and study group seminars.

 Here is the Exhibition Prospectus:

 Two versions of the Exhibit Entry Form are available.

 Each exhibit page must be a separate image (jpg/jpeg or png) file.
 File names MUST conform to the rules specified in the Exhibition Prospectus.

 Exhibit pages can be uploaded to the website during the exhibit submission period, 12 July to 24 August.
 To upload your exhibit, click on the "Online Form" button above.
 You can upload multiple files in one operation; however, you are limited to an aggregate file size of about 16 MB, and as you approach the limit, the file upload will be noticeably slow, on the order of 15 to 20 seconds.

 Questions about this virtual exhibition should be directed to the Exhibits Coordinator, David Bartlet, by email: bnapexExhibits@bnaps.org.

 Guidelines for synopsis preparation and information on judging at BNAPEX exhibitions are available below.